College of Dental Hygienists of Ontario

 Summary of Decision:

 The amendments were filed as O. Reg 167/11.
 The regulation was published on e-laws on May 20th, 2011 and it is anticipated that the regulations will be published in the Ontario Gazette on June 4th, 2011.

 Summary of Proposal:

-Under the RHPA and the Dental Hygienist Act, 1991, the College of Dental Hygienists of Ontario ("College") is responsible for governing the profession of dental hygienists in Ontario.
-Under these Acts, the College has the authority to make regulations on a variety of subject matters, including prescribing, dispensing, compounding and selling of drugs.
-All College regulations are subject to the prior review by the Minister of Health and Long-Term Care and the approval of the Lieutenant Governor in Council.
+Under the RHPA and the Dental Hygiene Act, 1991, the College of Dental Hygienists of Ontario (CDHO) is responsible for governing the profession of dental hygienists in Ontario in the public interest.
+The RHPA provides health regulatory colleges the authority to make regulations on a variety of subject matters concerning quality assurance (QA).
+All regulations are subject to the prior review by the Minister of Health and Long-Term Care and the approval of the Lieutenant Governor in Council.

 Address: 69 Bloor St. East, Suite 300 Toronto, ON M4W 1A9